-There is variability in the level of recovery and severity of symptoms after TIA and minor stroke, and there is evidence that these patients may experience difficulties that affect their quality of life, including anxiety and depression.
+People that have a TIA, also called ‘mini-stroke’ experience short-lasting symptoms.
+People that have a ‘minor stroke’ have mild and non-disabling symptoms.
+But there is variability in the level of recovery and severity of symptoms after TIA and minor stroke, and these patients may experience difficulties that affect their quality of life, including anxiety and depression.

-- a summary of published research studies on the psychological and social impact of TIA and minor stroke
+- Understand our current knowledge by studying published research studies on the physical, psychological and social impact of TIA and minor stroke.

 - Plan a comprehensive group programme by understanding the needs of people affected by TIA and minor stroke, and healthcare professionals.

 - Test if the new group programme is acceptable and feasible to deliver by inviting people with TIA/minor stroke to take part in a small-scale clinical trial.